RareSkills/learn-solidity/content/13-constructor.md

 By the way, you’ll see this pattern variable = _variable a lot in constructors.
 Solidity doesn’t require you to do that, but it’s considered conventional.

-When deploying a contract on Remix that has constructor arguments, you’ll have to put the arguments into the box that appears next to “deploy.”
+When deploying a contract on Remix that has constructor arguments, you’ll have to put the arguments into the box that appears next to "deploy."

 ![https://static.wixstatic.com/media/61a666_a136b53ad685419582210f02b620e762~mv2.png/v1/crop/x_0,y_0,w_2000,h_973/fill/w_939,h_457,al_c,q_95,enc_auto/Constructor.png](https://static.wixstatic.com/media/61a666_a136b53ad685419582210f02b620e762~mv2.png/v1/crop/x_0,y_0,w_2000,h_973/fill/w_939,h_457,al_c,q_95,enc_auto/Constructor.png)